Complete the Function Report questionnaire right away and provide truthful and specific answers!

 Your Social Security Disability claim will likely be denied.

-It's a good idea to consult with an attorney or at least read these tips before you complete the form.
+It's a good idea to read these tips before you complete the form.

 5 Biggest Mistakes on Adult Function Reports

 1. Not reading the entire question.

 Take your time when filling out your Adult Function Report and make sure your answers match up to the question being asked.